MarcusSant0s/MarcusSant0s/README.md

 # Marcus Paulo Pereira de Oliveira

-Hello there! 👋 I'm Marcus Paulo Pereira de Oliveira, a coder who started coding out of sheer boredom and never looked back.

-## About Me

-- 💻 Coding Enthusiast: I began my coding journey as a cure for boredom and fell in love with the process.
-- 🚀 Exploring the Unseen: I find excitement in uncovering the unexplored and pushing the boundaries of what's possible.
-- ⚖️ Balancing Act: As a programmer, I believe in maintaining a balance between health, performance, and morale.

-## Current Focus

-Right now, I'm diving deep into NextJs

-## Let's Connect
+Hello! 👋 I'm Marcus Paulo Pereira de Oliveira, a developer passionate about technology and building efficient solutions.
+My focus is on creating scalable applications while prioritizing quality, performance, and best development practices.
+I believe in continuous learning and innovation to write clean, maintainable code.

-Feel free to explore my repositories and connect with me.
-I'm always open to collaborations and discussions.
+Feel free to check out my repositories and reach out for discussions or collaborations.

 Happy coding! 🚀